Farming, food and yam: language and cultural practices among Ikaan speakers

 The picture at the top shows Janet Olusi, the most senior woman in Ayede quarter of Ikakumo (Ondo) as she is blessing the new yam that the small boys brought to her in the morning of the new yam celebrations.

-An peer-reviewed open access overview article of the deposit can be downloaded from the journal Language Documentation & Conservation either from the webpage of the journal issue or via the direct link to the article.
+An peer-reviewed open access overview article of the collection can be downloaded from the journal Language Documentation & Conservation either from the webpage of the journal issue or via the direct link to the article.

 For a related collection containing materials from all four lects of the Ukaan/AIKA cluster visit the collection Ikaan and related dialects of Ukaan, also by Sophie Salffner.
 The lects represented in the other collection are Ikaan (spoken in the Ikakumos in Ondo and Edo State), Iino (spoken in Ayanran, Edo State), Ayegbe (spoken in Ise, Ondo State) and Igau (spoken in Auga, Ondo State).

-This deposit includes contributions from a range of ethnic and linguistic groups living in Ikakumo (Ondo State) and in a few of the neighbouring villages.
+This collection includes contributions from a range of ethnic and linguistic groups living in Ikakumo (Ondo State) and in a few of the neighbouring villages.
 The people and languages represented (among others) are the Akaan people of Ikakumo (Ondo State) and Ikakumo (Edo State), as well as Ebira, Yoruba and Abesabesi.

 This collection is mainly made up of material of the Ikaan lect spoken in Ikakumo (Ondo State) and Ikakumo (Edo State).
 The Ikaan lect is part of a larger cluster of lects that is referred to in the linguistic literature as “Ukaan” or “AIKA”.
 Other languages included in the material are Yoruba, Ebira, English and Abesabesi (Akpes).